Updated: Jan 20

 The question of pricing comes at the end because a translator’s rates are actually the last piece in a the puzzle.
 If a translator doesn’t have the qualities and experience that you are looking for, then they’re not the partner you need for your project, no matter how cheap they are.
 After all, if you pay peanuts, you get monkeys!

-So, let’s be more precise – what benefits can a native translator bring to your project?
+So, let’s be more precise – why should you hire a native translator?

 They can increase effectiveness of your campaign – using syntax that sounds familiar to your target audience and helps them identify with your brand, ensures that they feel a connection to your product.
 Using a native translator ensures you fully engage with your target audience.